SuperOfficeDocs/superoffice-docs/docs/api/service-soap/ports/ticket/setcustomer.md

 ## Description

 This method will set/change one or more values on the specified customer.
-The values are sent as an array of **ValuePairStruct**, which contain one field and one value.
+The values are sent as an array of **ValuePairStruct**, which contains one field and one value.
 Note that all fields have to be valid, else nothing will be stored.

 ## In parameters